iotaledger/streams/documentation/docs/libraries/c/getting_started.md

 ## Starting a Channel

-Once the package has been built, you can pull it into a script file:
+Once you have [built](#build-the-library) the package, you can pull it into a script file:

 ```c
 #include "iota_streams/channels.h"